TheLogicMaster/SDH-AnimationChanger/README.md

 not in a game, and `"throbber"` refers to the animation played when suspending from in-game.

 ## Internals
-- The main config file and downloaded animations are stored in `~/.config/AnimationChanger/`
+- The main config file and downloaded animations are stored in `$DECKY_HOME/homebrew/settings/Animation Changer/`
-- View the current log file at `/tmp/animation_changer.log`
+- View the log file in `$DECKY_HOME/homebrew/logs/Animation Changer/`
 - Animations get enabled by creating symlinks in the override directory, `~/.steam/root/config/uioverrides/movies`

 ## Building